 No. Grades are not scaled according to how much effort or time a student spends working on them.
 All students are expected to achieve the same level of mastery over the material, regardless of how much effort that requires of them.

-Nevertheless, as an aside, it is interesting to examine why you would think to ask for such a system.
-And it's also perhaps interesting to think about what education would be like were students to be graded according to how much effort or time they exert towards a course, if it were possible to measure such things.
+Nevertheless, as an aside, it is interesting to examine why you would think to ask for such a system where students are rewarded for effort .
+What would education be like were students rewarded for their effort (if it were possible to measure such things) rather than for displaying a mastery of intellectual material.
 This is not how most institutions of learning, such as ours, generally work, although there are certainly those who advocate for movement towards this.

 What happens if I copy someone else's work and submit it as my own?